Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Results

-An important rheological quantity is the value of the elastic modulus at low frequency, i.e., the plateau modulus $G^0$.
-The elastic modulus $G'(\omega)$ observed in Figs. \ref{fig:sup9} and \ref{fig:sup11} is almost constant until $1\,$kHz \cite{Gardel_microrheology_2003}, where it begins to follow the power-law tendency of the loss modulus.
-This constant behavior appears because the polymers are sterically hindered by other filaments at length scales in the order of $le$, the entanglement length.
-Each $G'(\omega)$ depends on the applied optical force by its elastic component $G'_k=k/6\pi a$.
+In Fig. \ref{fig:sup9}, we observe constant values for $G'(\omega)$ for frequencies between $1-10\,$kHz even at the lowest optical force, without following the power-law tendency of the loss modulus at higher frequencies.
+The expected influence of the optical trap appears in the plateau of the MSD in Fig. \ref{fig:sup8} a), which ends before $1\,$kHz.
+Regarding the values of the elastic component at the lowest frequencies available, in our experiments each $G'(\omega)$ depends on the applied optical force by the influence of its elastic component $G'_k=k/6\pi a$.
 With our optical tweezers, particles immersed in water with $a=0.99\,\mu$m generate an elastic response $G_k=0.5\,$Pa for the weakest optical force, and $G_k = 18\,$Pa for the strongest ($G_k = 0.25\,$Pa and $G_k=7\,$Pa, respectively, when $a=1.47\,\mu$m).
-For the weakest optical forces, Figs. \ref{fig:sup9} and \ref{fig:sup11} show values $G' < 1\,$Pa, but the optical forces clearly affect the elastic behavior of the fluid, effect which begins to vanish at high frequencies because the elastic modulus tends to collapse to a single unique curve.
-As a reference, in similar experiments, for the cardiac thin filaments with calcium for $1\,$mg/ml actin concentration, $G'(\omega_0)< 0.1\,$Pa is obtained \cite{Tassieri2008}.
+In similar experiments \cite{Tassieri2008} for the cardiac thin filaments with calcium for $1\,$mg/ml actin concentration, it is obtained $G^0 = G'(\omega_0)< 0.1\,$Pa, where $\omega_0$ is the lowest available frequency.
 In general, the accepted value for F-actin alone at $1\,$mg/ml is $G^0 \sim 1\,$Pa, but with variations depending on preparation, type of polymerization and storage \cite{Xu1998}.
-However, many different investigations in the rheology of physiological F-actin solutions provide $G'(\omega_0)<1\,$Pa, where $\omega_0$ is the lowest available frequency.
-For example: by means of different techniques in rheometry \cite{Hinner1998, Schmidt2000, Goldmann2000, Koenderink2009}, using Dynamic Wave Scattering (DWS) \cite{Gisler1999_scaling}, 1P and 2P microrheology \cite{crocker_two-point_2000, Gardel_microrheology_2003, Koenderink2006, He2011}.
+However, many different investigations in the rheology of physiological F-actin solutions provide $G^0<1\,$Pa by means of different techniques in rheometry \cite{Hinner1998, Gisler1999_scaling, Schmidt2000, Goldmann2000, Koenderink2009} and in 1P/2P microrheology \cite{crocker_two-point_2000, Gardel_microrheology_2003, Koenderink2006, He2011}.

-The general behavior of the local complex modulus observed in Figs. \ref{fig:sup9} and \ref{fig:sup11} for the skeletal thin filament is analogous to the one we have obtained for F-actin alone (see Ref. \cite{Dominguez2022PRL}).
-The main difference is the same we observed using MSD and PSD: there is a reduction of the dispersion for the exponents values in F-actin/Tm and F-actin/Tm/Tn in comparison with F-actin alone (see triangle data in Fig. \ref{fig:supall}), something which can be understood as an improvement in the stabilization of the filaments.
-The effect of the reported increasing of filament stiffness by a 50\% is observed in rheological measurements at very low frequencies \cite{Goldmann2000} appearing for elastic and loss modulus smaller than $0.1\,$Pa, and, at frequencies greater than $10\,$Hz (molar ratio of 7:1:1, same as here), the differences in the complex modulus in the presence or absence of Tm/Tn are apparently negligible.